• Skip to main content

 Melrose Abbey in the Scottish Borders

-In 1136 King David I, who brought the Cistercian monks from their Yorkshire home of Rievaulx to the banks of the River Tweed, established Melrose Abbey.
+In 1136, King David I brought the Cistercian monks from their Yorkshire home of Rievaulx to establish Melrose Abbey.

 The abbey described by Historic Environment Scotland as a “Beautiful rose-stoned building” is situated in the small Scottish Borders town of Melrose which lies around 39 miles south of Edinburgh.